Options

 This option lets you opt-in to non-default builds, like pre-releases and free-threaded Python.
 These are not included by default to give a nice default for new users, but can be added to the selectors available here.
 The allowed values are:

-• cypython-prerelease: Enables beta versions of Pythons if any are available (May-July, approximately).
-For backward compatibility, CIBW_PRERELEASE_PYTHONS is also supported until cibuildwheel 3.
+• cpython-prerelease: Enables beta versions of Pythons if any are available (May-July, approximately).

 Caution

 cpython-prerelease is provided for testing purposes only.
 It is not recommended to distribute wheels built with beta releases, such as uploading to PyPI.
-Please do not upload these wheels to PyPI, as they are not guaranteed to work with the final Python release.
+Please do not upload these wheels to PyPI (except for pre-releases), as they are not guaranteed to work with the final Python release.
 Once Python is ABI stable and enters the release candidate phase, that version of Python will become available without this flag.

 Note